Sameep2808/Manipulator_arm_path_planner/readme.md

 ## Overview
 Our objective is to create a IK solver and a path planning software for a 5DOF robotic arm.
 Today at every scale of manufacturing from minutely detailed VLSI board assembly to heavy industry such as automobile production as well as in warehouses for pick and place application, robotic arms are being used.
 Similarly Acme robotics can use a robotic arm for various activities once they have a software which can navigate their arm to desired location efficiently.

+##Personnel
+- Sameep Pote - M.Eng.
+Robotics Student at University of Maryland College Park.
+- Yash Kulkarni - M.Eng.
+Robotics Student at University of Maryland College Park.

+##License
+MIT License

+Copyright (c) 2021 Sameep Pote, Yash Kulkarni

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Agile Iterative Process
 https://docs.google.com/spreadsheets/d/1PYU4KbmbUpj8JzwZs5e4I8T3UgeqICPrl9gqWq-t9LE/edit?usp=sharing